 It is strongly recommended that dividends are paid directly to your bank, building society or saving account.
 This avoids the risk of cheques being lost in the post, and means your dividend will be in your account on the dividend payment date.

-If you are an overseas ordinary shareholder, you can receive dividend payments directly to your bank.
-Instead of waiting for sterling cheques to arrive by mail it is possible to participate in the International Payment Service (IPS) and receive dividend payments direct to your bank account in your local currency.
+If you are an overseas ordinary shareholder, you may be able to use the International Payment Service (IPS) and receive dividend payments direct to your bank account in your local currency.

 Further information regarding the IPS including terms and conditions, costs and forms for signing up are available from Link Asset Services.

 In keeping with BP’s strategy to promote efficient and modern methods of engagement with its shareholders, BP has made the decision that in 2020 it will stop paying cash dividends by check.
 Shareholders can choose to receive their dividends by direct deposit or enrolling in dividend reinvestment for future dividends.
 Find out more here.

 The easiest, quickest and most secure way to provide your bank details is to register for an adr.com account and provide your bank account details online.
 Alternatively please contact JPMorgan Chase to request a direct deposit dividend form.

 BP reports another quarter of strong earnings driven by high reliability and strategic delivery in its latest results